 What is a Fair Pay Agreement?

-Fair Pay Agreements are a new part of New Zealand’s employment law that are being proposed by the current Labour Government.
+Fair Pay Agreements are a new part of New Zealand’s employment law.

-FPAs are a new part of New Zealand’s employment law that are being proposed by the current Government.
-They will set minimum standards of employment for everyone in a particular industry.
+FPAs are a new part of New Zealand’s employment law and set minimum standards of employment for everyone in a particular industry.

 That means, for example, that nobody in that industry can be paid less than the rate agreed.
 It’s like the minimum wage, but for a specific industry.
 This will be negotiated by unions and employers in that industry.
 Fair Pay Agreements are also about lifting pay and conditions in industries that are often low-paying.